 - How many playoffs have there been for the women's disc golf world championship?

 None.
-The event has been decided by one stroke six different times, but there has never been a playoff for the women's disc golf world title.
+The event has been decided by one stroke six times, but there has never been a playoff for the women's disc golf world title.

 - What is the most money anyone has ever won for the women's disc golf world championship?